Keith Schellenberg: Winter Olympics and sporting endeavours

 Schellenberg competed in the two-man and the four-man Bobsleigh events at the 1956 Winter Olympics.
+He subsequently took part in the men's singles in the luge at the 1964 Winter Olympics, coming in 25th place overall.
+When years later two of his high-speed racing toboggans were stolen from his home in Richmond, Schellenberg remarked: "In 1964, I was the only member of the British team to finish the course – one man ended up in hospital and the other in the mortuary.
+Let that be a lesson to these people."
+(Gordon Porteous retired mid-way through the competition after suffering from a "heavy cold", while Kazimierz Kay-Skrzypecki died following a training accident before the Games began.)

-He also competed in the men's singles in the luge at the 1964 Winter Olympics.
-He also played on the Yorkshire rugby team.
-In 1968 he competed in the London to Sydney Marathon in his vintage Bentley, retiring when his car toppled off the edge of the road which had subsided under the weight of the car.
+Schellenberg also played rugby union for Middlesbrough RUFC and captained the Yorkshire first XV, at a time when the squad included Phil Horrocks-Taylor and Jeff Butterfield.
+In 1968 he competed in the London to Sydney Marathon in his vintage Bentley, retiring when the car – having nearly reached Erzincan, in Turkey – toppled off the edge of the road, which had subsided under the car's heavy weight.

 Powerboat Racing

-Keith Schellenberg’s love for motor racing and speed spilled over to offshore racing in 1963 when he entered a Bertram hull ‘Glass Moppie’ in the Cowes Torquay for the first time, he finished in second behind the more experienced Sonny Levi.
+Keith Schellenberg’s love for motor racing and speed spilled over to offshore racing in 1963 when he entered a Bertram hull, ‘Glass Moppie’, in the Cowes-Torquay race for the first time, where he finished in second place behind the more experienced Sonny Levi.

-Schellenberg continued racing throughout the sixties without further success on board ‘Blue Moppie’ and ‘Thunderstreak’, he entered the 1969 Round Britain with ‘Botany Bay Express’ however he was disqualified for having difficulty obtaining radio crystals.

-He had asked and been given permission for late arrival to find the crystals, but when he turned up for a certain scrutineering test he was disqualified out of hand without discussion by the Race Committee.
+Schellenberg continued racing throughout the sixties without further success on board ‘Blue Moppie’ and ‘Thunderstreak’.
+In 1969 he entered the Round Britain race with ‘Botany Bay Express’; however, he was disqualified for having difficulty obtaining radio crystals.
+He had asked and been given permission for late arrival to find the crystals, but when he turned up for a scrutineering test he was disqualified out of hand without discussion by the Race Committee.

-Schellenberg competed in another Round Britain race in 1984 and came out of retirement for the 2008 Cowes Torquay Cowes at the age of 78.

-This proved to be a successful race finishing second in Class and 17th overall in a Cougar US-1 monohull ‘Yellow Drama’.
+Schellenberg competed in another Round Britain race in 1984 and came out of retirement for the 2008 Cowes-Torquay-Cowes race at the age of 78.
+This proved to be a successful race, as he finished second in Class and 17th overall in a Cougar US-1 monohull, ‘Yellow Drama’.